hasundue/vim-pluto/README.md

 A plugin for editing [Pluto](https://github.com/fonsp/Pluto.jl) notebooks with Vim.

 Currently, a couple of different versions of the plugin are being developed.
-- A minimalistic helper plugin to edit .jl notebook files, which interacts with Pluto indirectly (main branch)
+- A minimalistic helper plugin to edit .jl notebook files, which is supposed to interact with Pluto indirectly (main branch)
 - A plugin which turns your Vim into a front-end of Pluto, interacting with Pluto directly (dev branch)

 ## Requirements